COVID-19 Guidelines: All UD Campus Locations

-Effective August 15, 2021, UD faculty and staff who are not fully vaccinated are required to get tested weekly.
+UD faculty and staff who are not fully vaccinated are required to get tested weekly.
 If you participate in UD Surveillance testing on campus, you do not need to submit results.
-If you participate in off campus testing, please submit your test results to UD Human Resources, so the University can adequately monitor compliance.
+If you participate in off campus testing, please submit your test results through the UD Health Portal, so the University can adequately monitor compliance.
 Additional requirements may be necessary.

 POSITIVE COVID-19 TEST RESULTS

 Any UD employee who tests positive for COVID-19 should immediately avoid contact with other individuals and self-isolate.
 The employee should seek medical advice from their personal healthcare provider.